roundcodebox/aarambam/README.md

 # Aarambam

 Aarambam is a starter kit for React based web applications.
-Goal of this repository is to faster and easier to build react project faster.
+Goal of this repository is make it easier and faster to build react project.

 ## Features